TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 20/Exodus 20.6.md

 ---

-and showing lovingkindness unto thousands of them that love me and keep my commandments.
+and showing loving kindness to thousands of those who love me and keep my commandments.